 - Do not alter or amend the form's format or content.
 Ensuring the documents have not been altered or amended helps expedite the review process.
 The recipient is expected to complete the required fields with the necessary information.
 However, the user of the documents is not to change the format of the documents (i.e. type size, font, headers, footers, margins, etc).
 Unapproved alterations to the documents may result in their rejection and require resubmittal of plans and specifications.

 - Omissions or Errors.
-If there are any errors or omissions found in these files, please notify the assigned FED Construction Engineer to make the changes.
+If there are any errors or omissions found in these files, please notify the assigned WID Construction Engineer to make the changes.

-- FED Updates: The document sets are updated regularly.
-The Consultant is responsible for incorporating the most up to date set into the contract at the time of bid.
+- WID Updates.
+The document sets are updated regularly.
+The Consultant is responsible for incorporating the most up to date accepted set into the contract at the time of bid.